Is your Leopard gecko’s tank extra humid?

 If so, this article is for you.

-Today, we’re going to show you how to lower humidity in the Leopard Gecko tank while also diving into why humidity levels are so crucial for the Leopard gecko and what can happen if a Leopard gecko is consistently exposed to high humidity.
+Today, we will show you how to lower humidity in the Leopard Gecko tank while also diving into why humidity levels are so crucial for the Leopard gecko and what can happen if a Leopard gecko is consistently exposed to high humidity.

 There are several things you can do to lower humidity in a Leopard gecko’s tank.
 For example, increase the tank’s airflow by adding a screen top, get a dehumidifier, reduce the water bowl size, and remove live plants, to name a few.